krittiyaclark/thai-grocery-client-side/README.md

 ## Examples:

-Take a look at these couple examples that I have in my own portfolio:
+Take a look at some more examples that I have in my own portfolio:

 **Thai Grocery API:** https://github.com/krittiyaclark/thai-grocery-api